OctopusDeploy/blog/blog/2018-02/deploy-release-step/deploy-release-step.md

 You can configure the conditions under which the child project is deployed:

-- Deploy Always (default)
+- Deploy Always (default).
-- If the selected release is not the current release in the environment
+- If the selected release is not the current release in the environment.
-- If the selected release has a higher version than the current release in the environment
+- If the selected release has a higher version than the current release in the environment.

 ### Variables